mustafa293/Portfolio-project-1-Database-Schema-SQL-Queries-and-Excel-Visualizations/README.md

 - Orders by delivery/pickup
 - Plus much more

-We will use various SQL queries to get the right data sets to help us with the aforementioned
+We will use various SQL queries to get the right data sets to help us with the aforementioned metrics

 ## Query 1:
 ```